Hyundai Exter

 - Wireless Charger

-Paddle Shifters with AMT — easier to shift manually.
+Paddle shifters with the AMT make it easier to shift manually

 - Key Specifications